muratkeremozcan/pizza-api/README.md

   //...
 ```

 After the refactor, we can quickly deploy the code with `npm run update` and run the run the tests with `npm run cy:run`.
-Having API e2e tests for lambda functions gives us confidence on code as well as deployment quality.
+Having API e2e tests for lambda functions gives us confidence on the code as well as deployment quality.

 #### `setFlagVariation` enables a stateless approach

-We recall the lessons learned about stateless tests in *Randomizing the LD user key* section of [Effective Test Strategies for Front-end Applications using LaunchDarkly Feature Flags and Cypress.
-Part2: testing](https://dev.to/muratkeremozcan/effective-test-strategies-for-testing-front-end-applications-using-launchdarkly-feature-flags-and-cypress-part2-testing-2c72).
-For example, in the previous post for flag setup, we set an anonymous user at `update-order.js` handler.
-The flag-value-acquiring function call ` await getFlagValue(FLAGS.UPDATE_ORDER)` did not have a 2nd arg for user, therefore the user is anonymous.
-We *could* have a fixed-user, but proving out the statelessness of the e2e tests would be a little more challenging in our example.

 At first it may not be obvious from `cypress-ld-control` [api docs](https://github.com/bahmutov/cypress-ld-control#api) , but `setFeatureFlagForUser` takes a `userId` argument and **creates that userId if it does not exist**.
 If we use an arbitrary string, that key will appear on the LD Targeting tab.
-In case we are not using randomized users, emails or other randomized entities in our tests, we can create a utility for generating random flag user ids.
+In case we are not using randomized users, emails or other randomized entities in our tests, we can utilize a function for generating random flag user ids.
 We can prefix that with `FF_` so that if there is any clean up needed later in flag management, those specific users can be cleared easily from the LD interface.

+> Any maintenance work about cleaning flags from the code or users from the LD interface involves the `FF_` prefix.

 ```js
 // ./cypress/support/ff-helper.js